Bright-Chengliang/Bright-Chengliang.github.io/_pages/about.md

 # 🔥 News

-- *2023.10*: I am nominated as a candidate for the National Postgraduate Scholarship (Top 1.67%, 20, 000 CNY)! 🏆
+- *2023.10*: I am recommended to be awarded a China postgraduate national scholarship (Top 1.67%, 20, 000 CNY)! 🏆
 - *2023.05*: One first-author paper is accepted by IEEE TIM (JCR Q1, IF-5.6)! 🎉
 - *2023.04*: One first-author paper is accepted by IEEE RCAR 2023! 🎉
 - *2022.07*: I am honored with the title of Outstanding Student Leader of [UCAS](https://english.ucas.ac.cn/) (Top 5%)! 🏅